Therapy Dog provides Canine Comfort at Trundle Central School

 “Ajax’s column will provide students with a piece of advice each week about coping with mental health issues and anxiety, and other topics such as family break-ups.
 This will be a fun way of conveying to students a very personal but important message in a non-confrontational manner,” Mr Southon said.

-To find our more about the PAT Program, visit the PAT Program Page: https://www.guidedogs.com.au/guide-dogs/pets-as-therapy
+To find our more about the Therapy Program, visit the Therapy Dog Program Page: https://www.guidedogs.com.au/guide-dogs/pets-as-therapy